Academic Standards Council Bylaws

 - Items referred in writing by the Office of Academic Affairs.

-B. The agenda for each meeting is set by the Chair of the Academic Standards Committee in accordance with Article 4.B.2.
+B. The agenda for each meeting is set by the Chair of the Academic Standards Council in accordance with Article 4.B.2.
 The agenda may be changed by majority approval of the quorum of the voting membership present.

 C. Recommendations sent to Faculty Senate for review and approval may be remanded for additional work.